-It is a mistake to take a straight line between two locations on a map, and consider that line the shortest distance between the two locations.
+We cannot take a straight line between two locations on a map and consider that line the shortest distance between the two locations.
 With a very short distance —like within a city— it wouldn’t usually matter.
-But for long haul flights across continents, then it would matter, a lot.
+But for long-haul flights across continents, then it would matter a lot.

-Flat earthers are known to use this mistake —whether deliberately or not— as a ‘proof’ that the Earth is flat.
-A common case they would bring are emergency landings.
+Flat-Earthers are known to use this mistake —whether deliberately or not— as a ‘proof’ that the Earth is flat.
+A common case they would bring is emergency landings.

 Continue reading “Emergency Landings and Flight Route”